CAAPIM/JS-OAuth2-Client/doc/README.md

 ## Set Up the CA JS OAuth Sample Application
 The CA JS OAuth 2.0 sample application uses the CA JS OAuth library, and interacts with _CA Mobile API Gateway_ (MAG) OAuth 2.0 endpoints to obtain the access token.
 Then, the sample application presents the token to access the protected resource **(/oauth/v2/protectedapi*)** on the MAG.

-The following steps describes how to set up the sample application to work with MAG:
+The following steps describe how to set up the sample application to work with MAG:
 For more information about CA Mobile API Gateway, see the MAG [documentation](https://docops.ca.com/display/MAG32).

 <a name="4"></a>